hjorslev/awesome-stars/README.md

 ## Dockerfile

+- [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) - This repo is used to contribute to Windows 10, Windows Server 2016, and MDOP PowerShell module documentation.
 - [OWASP/wstg](https://github.com/OWASP/wstg) - The Web Security Testing Guide is a comprehensive Open Source guide to testing the security of web applications and web services.

 ## Fluent